YoFuzzy3/FireworkShow/README.md

-FireworkSho
+FireworkShow
 ===========

-A super awesome CraftBukkit plugin that launches randomized Fireworks for a set time, made messily to be under 50 lines!
+A super awesome CraftBukkit plugin that launches randomized Fireworks for a set time, made messily to be just 30 lines!